Taskon-xyz/taskon-embed/docs/api/index.md

 # API Reference

-The TaskOn Embed SDK provides a concise yet powerful API to integrate TaskOn into your application with ease.
+The TaskOn Embed SDK provides a comprehensive API to integrate TaskOn into your application with ease.

 ## Core Class